katesnelson/RuralityIndex/content/home/welcome.md

     padding: 100px 0px 150px 0px
 hero_media: scales_group_photo_small.jpg
 ---
-The SCALes (**S**ustainability of **C**ommunities and **A**gricultural **L**andscap**es**) lab at Kansas State University examines the joint influences of environmental hazards, land use, and socioeconomic conditions in socioenvironmental systems.
+The SCALes (**S**ustainability of **C**ommunities and **A**gricultural **L**andscap**es**) lab examines the joint influences of environmental hazards, land use, and socioeconomic conditions in socioenvironmental systems.
 Our goal is to identify policy and practice solutions that promote social equity and the preservation of natural resources and ecosystems for future generations.